 Impact investing: Impact investing aims to generate measurable outcomes through direct investments.
 Impact investment firms, such as Al Gore’s Generation Investment Management or Bill Gates’s Breakthrough Energy Fund, buy into companies solving climate change.
 Impact capital primarily goes to early-stage businesses in unproven markets.
 It can be extremely risky.
 Only private equity funds and other professional investors can access most impact opportunities.
-However, even retail investors now have options like equity seed funding.
+However, even retail investors now have impact options like crowdfunding green startups.

 ESG investing surge

 ESG investing has gone mainstream.
 More people want to support businesses with good climate, diversity, and governance track records.
 A 2019 Morgan Stanley study found that 85% of individual U.S. investors and 95% of millennials are interested in sustainable investing.
-In its 2020 World Wealth Report, Capgemini found that 49% of very high net worth investors under 40 were interested in investing sustainably.
 Unsurprisingly, BlackRock, the world’s largest investment manager, is putting sustainability at the center of its investment process.

 According to Morningstar, in 2020, there were 392 U.S. ESG funds with over $236 billion in assets, up 72% over 2019.
 71 ESG funds launched in 2020 alone.